Challenging Fitness Hikes in Scottsdale

 Desert Hiking Safety

 The sunny Sonoran Desert brims with beauty and entices exploration, but even the most avid, healthy hikers must be aware of and prepare for the unique demands of the desert.
 Hydration is critical, and for any of the listed hikes above where you can expect to be outside for around two hours, you’ll need at least a quart of water per person.
 A gallon is even better.
 Don’t hike when the temperature is over 90°F/32°C and respect your limits as you plan to tackle hikes rated with difficulty.
 Always carry a fully charged cell phone.
-For the best experience, please see our Hiking Safety Guide before you go.
+Know before you go, check out our summer hiking safety guide.